Wilfred Stein

-Wilfred D. Stein is a writer and biophysicist who has applied mathematical principles to medical, biologic, and oncologic problems.
+Wilfred D. Stein (Hebrew: זאב וילפרד שטיין) is a writer and biophysicist who has applied mathematical principles to medical, biologic, and oncologic problems.

 Early life and education

 Wilfred Donald Stein was born on 26 November 1931 in Durban, South Africa to Philip, a mathematician, and Lily (née Rolnick) Stein.
 His parents emigrated from Lithuania as young children.
 He was the third of his siblings, Sylvester Stein (born 25 December 1920) and Zena Stein (born 7 July 1922).
 Wilfred Stein attended the University of the Witwatersrand (Wits), Johannesburg SA, receiving his MSc degree in 1954 based on his thesis "Melanogenesis and the structure of the melanin granue."

 In 1954, he married Chana Morgenstern, born 27 October 1934, before leaving South Africa to study in London, UK.
 They had four children, Aryeh David (b.
 1956), Moshe Baruch (b 1960), Gideon Paschal (b.
 1962) and Rebecca Miriam (b.
 1966).
 He has 9 grandchildren.

 Scientific career

 Stein received his M.Sc. degree in 1954 in Physiological Chemistry from the University of the Witwatersrand, and his PhD degree from King's College London in 1958 in Biophysics.
 He did postdoctoral work in University of Cambridge UK and University of Michigan Ann Arbor, before taking up a position as Assistant Professor at the University of Manchester UK (1963–1968).
 He moved to Israel in late 1968, joining the faculty of the Alexander Silberman Institute of Life sciences, Hebrew University of Jerusalem in 1969, where he remained until his retirement in 2006.
 He taught biochemistry, biophysics and physiology.
 He also taught at the Weizmann Institute in Israel, where he continued as a consultant through 2003.

 Following his retirement, Stein has continued to bring his mathematical perspective to medical problems, both while working as a Professor Emeritus at Hebrew University and including also a number of Visiting Professorships and Sabbatical fellowships in the laboratories of Dr. Michael Lanzer, Dr. Igor Roninson, Dr. Michael Gottesman, Dr. Thomas Zeuthen, Dr. Susan Bates and Dr. Tito Fojo.

 Besides Stein's contribution to concepts in kinetics, biology, and medicine, he also, together with Eric Barnard, conducted work on the first labeling of the active center of an enzyme, ribonuclease, identifying histidine residue 119.

-He is the author of more than 200 peer-reviewed publications, 9 books on topics in science, and 2 family memoirs.
+He is the author of more than 300 peer-reviewed publications, 9 books on topics in science, and 2 family memoirs.